-Sampad is currently examining the social, cultural and emotional consequences of one of the most harrowing events in modern history, the Partition of India in 1947.
+During the Partition project, Sampad examined the social, cultural and emotional consequences of one of the most harrowing events in modern history, the Partition of India in 1947.

-Supported by the National Lottery through the Heritage Lottery Fund (HLF), Sampad’s heritage project “The Partition Trail” will examine the complex legacy of the Partition and its lasting impact on communities in Birmingham and the West Midlands, particularly those of Indian, Pakistani and Bangladeshi descent.
+Supported by the National Lottery through the Heritage Lottery Fund (HLF), Sampad’s heritage project “The Partition Trail” examined the complex legacy of the Partition and its lasting impact on communities in Birmingham and the West Midlands, particularly those of Indian, Pakistani and Bangladeshi descent.

-Sampad’s project will capture personal memories from local people who were directly affected by the sweeping turmoil of the Partition, recording their first-hand experiences as well as uncovering stories that have been passed down through families.
-The 18 month initiative will also incorporate talks, learning workshops, an exhibition in partnership with Birmingham Museums Trust and a public commemorative event.
+Sampad’s project captured personal memories from local people who were directly affected by the sweeping turmoil of the Partition, recording their first-hand experiences as well as uncovering stories that have been passed down through families.
+The 18 month initiative also incorporated talks, learning workshops, an exhibition in partnership with Birmingham Museums Trust and a public commemorative event.

 Many of the themes within the project, such as the concept of changing national identity, invisible partitions in today’s society and the impact of migration on younger generations, remain globally topical today.